DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 #### Firebase SDK

+**NOTE:** Using FirebaseCloudMessaging from Firebase iOS SDK 11.2.0 requires that the **minimum version of iOS be set to 13.0** (see [Linker Options](#linker-options))

 Delphi 12.2 has an updated linker, which means that newer iOS SDKs can now successfully be linked with Delphi code.
 Please download the Firebase iOS SDK depending on your version of Delphi:

 * Delphi 12.2 - [Firebase iOS SDK 11.2.0](https://github.com/firebase/firebase-ios-sdk/releases/download/11.2.0/Firebase.zip)
 * Delphi 12.1 and earlier - [Firebase iOS SDK 10.8.0](https://github.com/firebase/firebase-ios-sdk/releases/download/10.8.0/Firebase-10.8.0.zip)

 ..and unzip it somewhere, preferably in a folder that can be common to other projects that use the SDK.

 Create an [Environment Variable User System Override](https://docwiki.embarcadero.com/RADStudio/Alexandria/en/Environment_Variables) called `Firebase`, and set it to the folder where the SDK was unzipped to.
 This corresponds to the `$(Firebase)` macro in the Project Options of the demo.
 You can use the framework search path value from the Project Options in your own project.

 In order to compile successfully for iOS, it's also necessary to add [Swift Support Files in Delphi's SDK Manager](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AddSwiftSupport) (follow the link for instructions)

-If you choose Firebase iOS SDK 11.2.0, you will also need to add the `DeveloperToolsSupport` framework to the iOS SDK in Delphi's SDK Manager.
-[See here](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AddSDKFrameworks#readme) for a guide to adding SDK frameworks.
+You will need to add the following frameworks to the iOS SDK in Delphi's SDK Manager:

+* CoreTransferable
+* SwiftCore
+* SwiftUI

+If you choose Firebase iOS SDK 11.2.0, will need to add:

+* DeveloperToolsSupport

+[This link](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AddSDKFrameworks) describes how to add the frameworks.

 #### Deployment of GoogleServices-info.plist